LaurieLBaker/coa-community-engaged-ds/content/project/penobscot-project/index.md

 date: "2022-04-25 T00:00:00Z"
 external_link: ""
 image:
   caption: "Aerial View of the Penobscot.
 The river with the double curve.
-Photo by Angie Reed"
+Photo from Angie Reed"
   focal_point: Smart
 links:
 - icon: twitter